CatYuan/CrackingTheCode/DEVELOPMENT.md

 Notes on how and why I organized the files and designed the classes/interfaces the way that they are.

+A brief note on some conventions that I use:
+- add `_` after the name of private instance variables
+  - ex: `String key_`

 - [General Functions of an ADT](#general-functions-of-an-abstract-data-type)
 - [Java Generics](#java-generics)
 - [Interface](#interface)